Shruginator/python_project_template/README.md

 ## GitHub Actions and Workflows

-The GitHub documentation states that, *"GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+The GitHub documentation states that *"GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production."*

 In our project we want to use these tools to automate the code checking.